mathiasertl/django-ca/docs/source/quickstart/docker.rst

 ..
 NOTE::

-   If you just want to get a CA up and running quickly, why not try :doc:`quickstart_docker_compose`?
+   If you just want to get a CA up and running quickly, why not try :doc:`/quickstart/docker_compose`?

 This tutorial will give you a CA with